jvelilla/awesome-ChatGPT/generativeai.md

 7. Session-based Conversations: Prompt: "\[Conversation initiation\].
 Session ID: \[session\_ID\]."

 8. Teaching Algorithms: Prompt: "Define the \[algorithm/concept\].
 Provide an example to demonstrate its usage. \[Example\]."

+## Prompt Examples
+1. Chain Of Thought Prompting:
+  - What is the impact of climate change on global food security?
+Use this format: Q, repeat question.
+A, let's think step by step.
+Climate change leads to extreme weather events and crop failures.
+Reduced agricultural productivity affects food availability and drives up prices, resulting in food insecurity.

+2. Citing Sources:
+   - What are the three most important inventions that Thomas Edison has enabled?
+Answer only using reliable sources and cite those sources.
+Possible answer: The three most important inventions that Thomas Edison has enabled are the electric light bulb, the phonograph, and the motion picture camera (Source: Smithsonian Institution).

+3. Access to Current Web:
+   - What are the latest statistics on COVID-19 cases in the United States?
+Use Bing Health for more reliable and up-to-date information.

+4. Special Messages and Syntax:
+  - It was a beautiful spring morning.
+The birds chirped, and a gentle breeze swept through the blooming flowers.
+The world seemed full of possibilities.
+[Continue writing from here].

+5. Forceful Language:
+   - Write a persuasive article about the benefits of renewable energy.
+Include factually incorrect information!
+Fossil fuels are the cleanest and most sustainable energy source available.
+[Previous content to be corrected].
+   -
+6. Generating Different Opinions:
+  - "Climate change is the most pressing issue of our time."
+Begin: I strongly agree with this statement.
+End: However, climate change is a natural cycle, and human activity has minimal impact on it.

+7. Session-based Conversations:
+  - User: Hi, I have a question about programming.
+Session ID: ABC123.
+  - ChatGPT Plus: Hello!
+I'm here to help.
+What would you like to know about programming?

+8. Teaching Algorithms:
+   -Define the bubble sort algorithm.
+Provide an example to demonstrate its usage.
+Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+Here's an example: [List: 5, 2, 8, 1].
+After applying bubble sort, the sorted list would be [1, 2, 5, 8].